Clinical-Genomics/patientMatcher/README.md

 ```

 ### Adding demo data to server
-For testing purposed you can upload a list of [50 benchmarking patients](https://github.com/ga4gh/mme-apis/tree/master/testing).
+For testing purposes you can upload a list of [50 benchmarking patients](https://github.com/ga4gh/mme-apis/tree/master/testing).
 To add these patients to the database run the following command:
 ```bash
 pmatcher add demodata